+

 Do you think the museum should sue the Smiths?
 Why or why not?
 Please justify your decision and response.

 Bearing in the prevailing circumstances, the museum should take a step of suing the Smiths.
-According to Oppapers.com (2010), the funding of the new building depended significantly on the unfulfilled pledge from the Smith.
+According to Oppapers.com (2010), the funding of the new building depended significantly on the unfulfilled pledge from Smith.
 The unfulfillment of the pledge led the museum in financial crisis due to accumulation of the debts.

 Discount applied successfully